jma1ice/newsletterr/readme.md

 ### For the v2025.1 sprint, these items are feature requests:
+* GitHub link should be the stylized logo
 * Compile EXE / ELF files
 * Switch TV Show recently added info out to just show the show name, not episode or season number | use artwork from the show not the episode/season
 * Get fonts showing on Gmail receive side